Ectopic Pregnancy – Quick Consult

 Diagnostic Testing

-• b-hCG Testing – Serum hCG values alone should not be used to diagnose an ectopic pregnancy and should be correlated with the patient’s symptoms, history, and ultrasound findings.
+• β-hCG Testing – Serum hCG values alone should not be used to diagnose an ectopic pregnancy; they should be correlated with the patient's symptoms, history and ultrasound findings.
+Serial β-hCG levels are monitored to assess the rise or fall of the hormone.
+A slower than expected rise or fall in β-hCG levels is suggestive of an ectopic pregnancy.

 Back To Top